 (Again, the perplexity to which these questions give voice does not have a correlate in the political case.
 We can easily grasp the idea of a country's army (or legislative body, or cabinet ministers) dictating to the president what legislation he must approve; for in this case there are (at least) two independently identifiable decision-makers — each with its own point of view, each with its own power.
 The difficulty in the case where the relevant powers are all within the psyche of a single individual agent is that there is no such independently identifiable pair of standpoints in terms of which we can distinguish the powers that bully this agent from the powers that can be attributed to the agent herself.
 An account of the conditions under which an individual agent is bullied by her motives is, at the same time, an account of what makes a motive external to the agent's own standpoint.)

 Philosophers have proposed many different accounts of the autonomous agent's special relation to her own motives.
-According to one prominent approach, which one might call “coherentist,” an agent governs her own action if and only if her motives (the desires that move her to act) cohere with (are in harmony with) some other attitude that represents her point of view on the action.
-The relevant attitude varies from account to account.
+According to one prominent conception, which one might call “coherentist,” an agent governs her own action if and only if she is motivated to act as she does because this motivation coheres with (is in harmony with) some mental state that represents her point of view on the action.
+The relevant mental state varies from account to account.
 According to one popular story, an agent's point of view is constituted by her highest-order desires regarding which of her first-order desires moves her to act.
-According to another story, her point of view is constituted by her (contemporaneous or long-term) evaluative judgments regarding which actions are (most) worth performing.
+(Frankfurt 1988c) According to another story, her point of view is constituted by her (contemporaneous or long-term) evaluative judgments regarding which actions are (most) worth performing.
 (Watson 1975) Still another account adds that there must also be harmony between what the agent does and her more or less long-term plans (Bratman 1979 and 2007).
+And others appeal to the relatively stable network of emotional states constitutive of “caring” (Frankfurt 1988f and 1999d, Jaworska, Shoemaker 2003) or to the agent's character traits (Dworkin, R.), or to her most thoroughly “integrated” psychological states (Arpaly and Schroeder).

-All of these accounts reflect the intuition that an action cannot be attributed to the agent herself if, even as she performs this action, she occupies a point of view from which she repudiates what she is doing.
-According to this intuition, if someone repudiates the causal efficacy of her own motives, then the power of these motives is independent of her authority.
-If, on the other hand, she endorses these motives, then her actions occur with her permission, if not necessarily at her command.
+All these accounts reflect the intuition that an action cannot be attributed to the agent herself if, even as she performs this action, she occupies a point of view from which she repudiates what she is doing.
+More carefully, such an action cannot be the agent's doing in the way that it must be if it is to qualify as an instance of self-government.
+According to this intuition, if someone repudiates, or in some other way dissociates herself from, the causal efficacy of her own motives, then the power of these motives is independent of her authority.
+If, on the other hand, she endorses these motives, whether implicitly or explicitly, then her actions occur with her permission, if not necessarily at her command.
+Under what conditions does someone count as endorsing or repudiating her motives?
+Each account offers a different answer to this question.

 An additional source of support for the reasons-responsive conception of autonomy comes from the thought that someone who cannot respond to the reasons there are must have a limited ability to reason.
-This brings us to a third popular approach to autonomous agency — an approach that stresses the importance of the reasoning process itself.
+This brings us to a third popular approach to autonomous agency — an approach that stresses the importance of the reasoning process itself (Christman 1991, 1993 and Mele 1993, 1995).
 According to responsiveness-to-reasoning accounts, the essence of self-government is the capacity to evaluate one's motives on the basis of whatever else one believes and desires, and to adjust these motives in response to one's evaluations.
 It is the capacity to discern what “follows from” one's beliefs and desires, and to act accordingly.
 One can exercise this capacity despite holding false beliefs of all kinds about what one has reason to do.
 Accordingly, on these accounts, being autonomous is not the same thing as being guided by correct evaluative and normative judgments.

 The emphasis on an autonomous agent's responsiveness to her own reasoning reflects the intuition that someone whose education consisted of a method of indoctrination that deprived her of the ability to call her own attitudes into question would, in effect, be governed by her “programmers,” not by herself.
 So, too, someone whose practical reasoning was directly manipulated by others would not govern herself by means of this reasoning.
 And so, it seems, she would have no power over the motives that this reasoning produced.